-The Graham Brown House (GBH) is the spiritual home of the Mountaineering Club; it's where the Gear Store and the Dempster Wallace Memorial Library are housed, where gear and guidebooks can be hired, and often where socials and talks occur or end up.
+The Graham Brown House (GBH) is the spiritual home of the Mountaineering Club; it's where the Dempster Wallace Memorial Library is housed, where guidebooks and maps can be hired, and often where socials and talks occur or end up.

 Every year six club members move into GBH as the new custodians of the club's home.
-GBH annually hosts two fancy dress parties, a series of talks and the occasional other social, including wizard sticks and sock wrestling.
+GBH annually hosts two fancy dress parties and the occasional other social, often including potlucks, movie nights and sock wrestling.

 Graham Brown was an eminent neurophysiologist and prolific mountaineer, who pioneered several first ascents on the Brenva face of Mont Blanc, as well as first ascents of Mount Foraker in Alaska and was part of the team involved in the first ascent Nanda Devi in the Himalaya, although he did not summit the mountain himself.

 For more information on Graham Brown, check out this PDF.